Daniela231/Complex-Event-Processing-/README.md

 output for errors/malicious behaviour

-The ceptest#n.log file contain the output of the n-th test while the cep generator logfile contains the output of the eventstream, non sorted tests and additional information of functions, that we might need for debugging purposes.
+The ceptest#n.log file contain the output of the n-th test while the cep generator logfile contains the output of the event stream, non sorted tests and additional information of functions, that we might need for debugging purposes.

 LoggerSetter.py